OverQ: Opportunistic Outlier Quantization for Neural Network Accelerators: Conclusions and Future Work

 \subsection{Acknowledgments}

 This work was supported in part by the Semiconductor Research Corporation (SRC) and DARPA.
 One of the Titan Xp GPUs used for this research was donated by the NVIDIA Corporation.
+We would also like to acknowledge Shiqi Wang for her contributions and discussions of the project.